INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

 - `main.m`: the main program of ALogTP, including the parameter settings, decomposition of networks, and the implementation of LogTP to the subnetworks.

+  We first figure the robust links in the problem with the functions `robust_links.m` and `combine.m`.
+Then we decompose the network into smaller ones with Matlab function `conncomp` and summarize its result with `search_subproblem.m`.
+Finally, we apply LogTP to the subnetworks via functions `solution.m` and “`pathfollowing. m`.

 - `robust_links.m`: to figure out the robustly absent and built links.

   Input: parameters in the model.
 Take the public provision model of Bramoull´e and